Avi Vantage Infrastructure

 - Name: The name of the cloud.
 The initial cloud is always named Default-Cloud.

-- Type: Avi Vantage may be installed in many types of environments, such as vCenter, OpenStack, or bare metal servers (no orchestrator).
+- Type: Vantage may be installed in many types of environments, such as vCenter, OpenStack, or bare metal servers (no orchestrator).
+Vantage may be deployed into multiple environments, but only once per type.
+For example, a single Vantage deployment may connect to only one vCenter.

 - Status: The colored status icon indicates the readiness of the cloud.
 Hovering the mouse over the icon provides more information about the status, such as ready for use or incomplete configuration.